Damian Wayne: Background and appearance

 After stealing Jason Todd's Robin tunic and mask from his memorial case, Damian's unofficial appearance as Robin was wearing them over his black and white League of Assassins bodysuit with a grayish hood and cape.
 He carried a pair of brass knuckles, which he incorporated as part of this costume, and would also carry a sword.

 After Dick Grayson officially sanctioned Damian's role as Robin, while a standard Robin tunic was retained, the bodysuit was replaced with a black survival suit, the grayish cape with a yellow "para-cape" which grants him a gliding capability, the black mask with a green one, a bulkier utility belt to carry more weapons and gadgetry, a black hood, and green gloves and flexible boots.

 In DC Rebirth, Damian's suit is modified.
 The gauntlets and boots are more armored and he has knee pads now.
 His cape is now black on the outside with the cape and hood having a yellow trim.
 His tunic is longer and has a yellow trim as well.

 After running away from Batman, Damian gets a brand-new Robin suit in his solo series.
 It differs greatly from most Robin suits.
-It’s entirely black and gray with a red trim around the knees, chest, and collar.
-The Robin logo is red with a black “R”.
+It is entirely black and gray with a red trim around the knees, chest, and collar.
+The Robin logo is red with a black "R".
 He retains his old black and yellow cape and green domino mask.

 As of age 13, Damian was short for his age and had few other markers of impending puberty.
 In Super Sons, it was a running joke that he was frequently mistaken as younger than 10-year-old Jon Kent.